ShepelevAndrew/ChatApplication/README.md

-# My test project for ShuttleX:rocket:
+# My test project for ShuttleX :rocket:
 ___

 ### :eyes: Below you can see endpoints for communicate with api/ws